Matrix Feminist Design Co-operative: Legacy

 Some ex-Matrix members have developed feminist spatial practices such as through Taking Place formed by Jos Boys, Julia Dwyer, (who were Matrix members) together with Sue Ridge, Jane Rendell, Doina Petrescu, Katie Lloyd Thomas, Brigid McLeer, Helen Stratford, Miche Fabre Lewin, Angie Pascoe and Teresa Hoskyns.
 Spatial practice was also developed by the Julia Dwyer and the Sue Ridge partnership.
-Ann de Graft-Johnson is a senior lecturer at the University of the West of England, Bristol and continues to be a significant campaigner for equality including on race, gender, culture, intersectionality and disability.
-Jos Boys has worked extensively on disability and architecture.
-Others, however, have left architecture altogether, often exhausted by efforts of fighting for equality.

 The impact of the collective was reinforced in 2019 and 2020 when Matrix was nominated for the RIBA Gold Medal Award by Harriet Harriss following a campaign by the group Part W. In 2020, the Matrix Open Feminist Architecture Archive (MOfaa) project received seed funding from the University College London Bartlett Innovation Fund to develop an online resource.
-The full list of Matrix members can be found there, as well as on going updates of the work, related artefacts and stories.